dns-vsm/embeddings/README.md

 #### Support for out-of-vocabulary (OOV) domain names
 The DNS-VSM was built using character n-grams between 11 and 17 characters.
-When a domain names that does not not have a vector representation in the DNS-VSM shares some of its n-grams with some other domain name that is part of the DNS-VSM, then the DNS-VSM can approximate its vector representation and use it for all common operations as if it were part of the original DNS-VSM.
+When a domain name does not have a vector representation in the DNS-VSM but shares some of its n-grams with some other domain name that is part of the DNS-VSM, then the DNS-VSM can approximate its vector representation and use it for all common operations as if it were part of the original DNS-VSM.
 We can ilustrate this better through an example.

 <br/>